eppye-bots/wiki_for_rtd/change-migrate/bots300.rst

     .. note::

-        * It is critical to change the settings before updating the database!
-Bots finds the right database via the settings!
+        * It is critical to change the settings before updating the database.
+Bots finds the right database via the settings.
         * If you use MySQL or PostGreSQL: same procedure.
 The bots-updatedb script also updates MySQL or PostGreSQL.
         * Tested this for migration from bots2.2.1 -> 3.0.0, but works for all bots2.* installations.